S0mbre/crossword/README.md

 * flexible GUI settings: colors, grid settings, clues table look & feel, etc. (can load and save settings)
 * auto app updating / new release checking from Github
 * lookup word definition in an online dictionary and Google
-* suggest individual words from word sources
+* manual editing of individual words and suggestions from word sources
 * comfortable navigation in GUI (hotkeys, keystrokes, mouse)
 * context menus
-* printing to PDF or printer with customizable page / element layout
+* hi-res printing to PDF or printer with customizable page / element layout
 * export crossword to image (jpg, png, tiff) / PDF / SVG with customizable resolution etc.
+* store crosswords in cloud and share them social networks
+* view user-friendly stats on current crossword in chart
+* inbuilt browser
 * comprehensive Doxygen-generated API reference

 ## Installation